tc39/proposal-smart-pipelines/readme.md

 scoping][] and [static analyzability][].

 ## Function binding
-An existing proposal for [ECMAScript function binding][] has two use cases:
+An existing proposal for [ECMAScript function binding][] has three use cases:

 1. Extracting a method from an object as a standalone function:
    `o.method.bind(object)` as `::object.method`.